-The Ivan Papanin-class polar icebreakers will be built with a strengthened and reinforced hull to enable it to move through sea ice.
-Each vessel will have a length of approximately 110m and a width of 20m.
+The Ivan Papanin-class polar icebreakers will be built with a strengthened and reinforced hull to enable them to move through sea ice.
+Each vessel will have a length of approximately 110m and width of 20m.

-A flight deck and a hangar will be fitted on the main deck towards the stern to support the operations of a single Ka-27PS anti-submarine helicopter or a Ka-27PL search-and-rescue helicopter or an unmanned aerial vehicle.
+A flight deck and hangar will be fitted on the main deck towards the stern to support the operations of a single Ka-27PS anti-submarine helicopter, a Ka-27PL search-and-rescue helicopter or an unmanned aerial vehicle.

 Armament of Project 23550-class icebreakers

 The Russian Navy’s Project 23550-class polar icebreaker ships will be armed with one AK-176MA automatic naval gun system developed by JSC CRI Burevestnik.

 Mounted on the bow, the artillery gun will provide defence against sea, air and shore-based targets at a distance of up to 15.7km.
 It has a rate of fire between 120 and 131 rounds a minute.